Larz60p/Python-Record-Structure/README.md

 With bad data you get: None
 ```

+**Goal:** To build a file record format, for immutable data (once written), that would transferable between python and other computer languages.
+Allow for python names like

 1 - Be Textual, allowing for human-readable collection of data that we can access in a really logical manner